 And the rest of the superheroes are shown to have great flaws and the common prejudices of their time, many being racist, sexist, homophobic (and hypocritical homosexuals themselves) and equally riddled with issues and neuroses.

-It also showed that there would be far less 'costumed criminals' since they would either be in jail, killed, or even found redemption.
+It also showed that there would be far fewer 'costumed criminals' since they would either be in jail, killed, or even found redemption.
 Many criminals would go into more profitable and yet less showy pursuits, like drug trafficking.

 The idea of the Nebulous Evil Organisation was also targeted for deconstruction.
 Who has the resources to kill The Comedian, engineer Dr. Manhattan's exile, frame Rorschach for murder, and engineer the destruction of several major cities than Ozymandias, the world's smartest man?